Sports | Business | Professional Development

 But what about those who have less time and less motivation to work out, what Motivates them?

-In the case of Derek Candelore, he’s a former Health Club owner, former competitive athlete, in his late 30’s, Married, has 2 Children, owns and runs a successful contracting company, and no longer competing athletically.
+In the case of Derek Candelore, he’s a former Health Club owner, former competitive athlete, in his early 40's, Married, with 3 Children, owns and runs a successful contracting company and franchising agency, and no longer competing athletically.

 “You need to find a balance, even when you’re young and free, the gym isn’t everything.”